Exlll/ConfigLib/README.md

 please [open an issue](https://github.com/Exlll/ConfigLib/issues/new) where we can discuss the details.

-- Optional fields
-- Post load / pre save hooks
-- TOML support
+- JSON, TOML, XML support
+- Post-load/Pre-save hooks
+- More features and control over updating/versioning
-- Change the order of fields in parent/child class scenarios
+- More control over the ordering of fields, especially in parent/child class scenarios
 - Recursive definitions
+- Shadowing of fields